Aerial view of Florida with crime scene tape running across the photo

 Number of violent crimes in Florida is below national average

-Crime in Florida falls mainly into two big buckets: violent crime and property crime.
+The crime rate in Florida falls mainly into two big buckets: violent crime and property crime.
 Think of violent crime as anything that involves harm or the threat of harm to another person.ย This includes things like murder, rape, robbery, and aggravated assault.

 On the other hand, property crime deals with offenses like burglary, larceny, and vehicle theft.
 They may not seem as scary, but they can still leave a huge impact on those affected.